2 planes make contact on ground at Midway airport

-CHICAGO (WLS) -- Passengers on two Chicago fights had quite an experience Friday after their planes got a little too close.
+CHICAGO (WLS) -- Passengers on two Chicago flights had quite an experience Friday after their planes got a little too close.

 Two Southwest Airlines planes made contact on the ground at Midway International Airport shortly after noon Friday.